-There shall be an annual memorandum on the promotion and tenure process sent by the Dean of the Faculties to deans and department chairs each Spring Semester.
+There shall be an annual memorandum on the promotion and tenure process sent by the Vice President for Faculty Development and Advancement to deans and department chairs each Spring Semester.
 That memorandum contains detailed instructions from the University Promotion and Tenure Committee for preparing promotion and tenure binders, and copies of it should be provided to all prospective candidates as soon as it is available each spring.

-Appendix J FLORIDA STATE UNIVERSITY CRITERIA AND PROCEDURES FOR PROMOTION FOR LIBRARIANS
+Appendix J CRITERIA AND PROCEDURES FOR PROMOTION OF SPECIALIZED FACULTY